Elliptic dimers on minimal graphs and genus 1 Harnack curves: Generalities

 For the definition of our model (see Section~\ref{sec:Kast_def} below), we need to assign a half-angle~$\alpha_T\in\RR/\pi\ZZ$ to each oriented train-track~$T$ of~$\T$.
 Many of our results hold for arbitrary half-angle maps~$\mapalpha\colon\T\to\RR/\pi\ZZ$ defined on arbitrary bipartite planar graphs.
 However, several results only hold for a specific class of such graphs, and for a restricted space of angle maps.
 We now define these classes of graphs and maps.

-Following~\cite{Thurston,GK}, we say that a bipartite, planar graph~$\Gs$ is \emph{minimal} if oriented train-tracks of~$\T$ do not self-intersect and if there are no \emph{parallel bigons}, \emph{i.e.}, no pairs of paths intersecting twice and joining these two intersection points in the same direction; we refer to Figure~\ref{fig:graph} for an example with such forbidden train-track configurations.
-Note that this implies that~$\Gs$ has neither multiple edges, nor loops, nor degree 1 vertices.
+Following~\cite{Thurston,GK}, we say that a bipartite, planar graph~$\Gs$ is \emph{minimal} if oriented train-tracks of~$\T$ do not self-intersect and if there are no \emph{parallel bigons}, \emph{i.e.}, no pairs of paths intersecting twice and joining these two intersection points in the same direction; we refer to Figure~\ref{fig:graph} for an example with such forbidden train-track configurations. {Note that this implies that train-tracks cannot form loops.
+Indeed, if this were the case then, since faces of $\Gs$ are bounded topological disks, either the train-track would self intersect, which is forbidden, or it would cross another train-track at least twice, and thus form a parallel bigon, which is also forbidden.} {The minimality condition also } implies that~$\Gs$ has neither multiple edges, nor degree 1 vertices.
 In particular, a minimal graph is a simple graph.

 More details on the next part of this section can be found in the paper~\cite{BCdT:immersion}.
 The restriction on the half-angle maps can be motivated geometrically as follows.
-Given a bipartite, planar graph~$\Gs$, a map~$\mapalpha\colon\T\to\RR/\pi\ZZ$ defines an immersion of~$\GR$ in~$\RR^2$ by realizing every directed edge of~$\GR$ crossed by an oriented train-track~$T$ from left to right as the unit vector~$e^{2i\alpha_T}$.
+Given a bipartite, planar graph~$\Gs$, a map~$\mapalpha\colon\T\to\RR/\pi\ZZ$ defines a {realization} of~$\GR$ in~$\RR^2$ by {drawing} every directed edge of~$\GR$ crossed by an oriented train-track~$T$ from left to right as the unit vector~$e^{2i\alpha_T}$, {see \cite[Section 3.1]{BCdT:immersion}} for details.
 In this way, each face of~$\GR$ is mapped to a rhombus of unit edge length, with a rhombus angle in~$[0,2\pi)$ naturally defined from the value of~$\mapalpha$ on the two train-tracks crossing this face.
-Pasting these rhombi together using the combinatorial information of~$\Gs$ and adding up the corresponding rhombus angles, we obtain angles at the vertices of~$\GR$ that are, in general, arbitrary integer multiples of~$2\pi$.
-Following~\cite{BCdT:immersion}, we say that~$\mapalpha$ defines a \emph{minimal immersion} of~$\Gs$ if the rhombus angles never vanish and add up to~$2\pi$ around each vertex of~$\GR$.
-This notion is a natural generalization of the isoradial embeddings of Kenyon and Schlenker~\cite{KeSchlenk}, where rhombi with rhombus angle in~$(\pi,2\pi)$ are folded along their dual edge.
+Adding up the corresponding rhombus angles {at the vertices of~$\GR$} we obtain angle {sums} that are, in general, arbitrary {positive} integer multiples of~$2\pi$.
+Following~\cite{BCdT:immersion}, we say that~$\mapalpha$ defines a \emph{minimal immersion} of~$\Gs$ if the rhombus angles never vanish and add up to~$2\pi$ around each vertex of~$\GR$. {Intuitively, in a minimal immersion, around each vertex the rhombi do one turn, while in an arbitrary realization, they are allowed to do more than one turn.} This notion is a natural generalization of the isoradial embeddings of Kenyon and Schlenker~\cite{KeSchlenk}, where rhombi with rhombus angle in~$(\pi,2\pi)$ are folded along their dual edge {as illustrated in Figure~\ref{fig:folded_rhombus}.}